openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          Use of the ``INHIBIT_SYSROOT_STRIP`` variable occurs in rare and special circumstances.
 For example, suppose you are building bare-metal firmware by using an external GCC toolchain.
-Furthermore, even if the toolchain's binaries are strippable, other files exist that are needed for the build that are not strippable.
+Furthermore, even if the toolchain's binaries are strippable, there are other files needed for the build that are not strippable.

    :term:`INITRAMFS_FSTYPES`
       Defines the format for the output image of an initial RAM filesystem